PhilopaterHany/Elzero-Dashboard/README.md

 ### Screenshots

-You can find all webpages screenshots in [design directory](https://github.com/PhilopaterHany/Elzero-Dashboard/tree/main/design/).
+All web page screenshots are in [design directory](https://github.com/PhilopaterHany/Elzero-Dashboard/tree/main/design/).
+Note: Those were the original design images, but I made a few changes and added some stuff.

 ### Links